Kinto/kinto-http.py/README.rst

 Handling datetime and date objects
 ----------------------------------

-JSON doesn't have a specific type cast for dates while YAML does.
+In addition to the data types supported by JSON, kinto-http.py also supports native Python date and datetime objects.

 In case a payload contain a date or a datetime object, kinto-http.py will encode it as an ISO formatted string.

+Please note that this transformation is only one-way.
+While reading a record, if a string contains a ISO formated string, kinto-http.py will not convert it to a native Python date or datetime object.

-If you know that a field will be a datetime, you might consider encoding it yourself to be more explicit about it.
+If you know that a field will be a datetime, you might consider encoding it yourself to be more explicit about it being a string for Kinto.

 Command-line scripts